Early Detection of Extreme Engine Events (EDE3)

 1 029 998 €

-The EDE3 project aims to develop a comprehensive framework for the early detection, prediction, and prevention of severe engine failures, with a focus on large internal combustion engines.
-Bringing together at Turku University of Applied Sciences and industry leaders like Wärtsilä, AGCO Power, Nome, Unikie, and EDR&Medeso, the initiative combines high-frequency monitoring, advanced simulation modeling, and real-time data analysis.
-As part of Business Finland’s Co-Research efforts and the WISE Veturi Project, EDE3 leverages controlled engine tests, digital twin technology, and adaptive diagnostics to enhance reliability and safety across a wide range of heavy machinery.
+The EDE3 (Early Detection of Extreme Engine Events) project aims to develop a comprehensive framework for the early detection, prediction, and prevention of severe engine failures with focus on large internal combustion engines.
+Led by Turku University of Applied Sciences in close collaboration with industry partners, EDE3 combines high‑frequency monitoring, advanced simulation models, and real‑time data analysis to significantly improve engine reliability and safety in heavy machinery applications.

-The EDE3 (Early Detection of Extreme Engine Events) project aims to develop a comprehensive framework for the real-time detection, The EDE3 (Early Detection of Extreme Engine Events) project seeks to develop a framework for real-time identification, prediction, and prevention of catastrophic failures in large mechanical engines, particularly internal combustion engines.
-Led by Turku University of Applied Sciences in collaboration with industry partners such as Wärtsilä, AGCO Power, Nome, Unikie, and EDR&Medeso, the project integrates high-frequency monitoring, advanced fault-simulation modeling, and adaptive signal processing.
-EDE3 is a Business Finland Co-Research project contributing to Wärtsilä’s Energy Business (WISE Veturi Project).
+The EDE3 project seeks to develop a framework for real-time identification, prediction, and prevention of catastrophic failures in large mechanical engines, particularly internal combustion engines.
+This work is led by the Computational Engineering and Analysis (COMEA) Research Group and the Power and Engine Research Group at Turku University of Applied Sciences and carried outin collaboration with industry partners such as Wärtsilä, AGCO Power, Nome, Unikie, and EDR&Medeso.
+The project integrates high-frequency monitoring, advanced fault-simulation modeling, and adaptive signal processing.
+EDE3 is a Business Finland Co-Research project and contributes to Wärtsilä’s Energy Business and the WISE Veturi Project strengthening cooperation between research and industry.

 The EDE3 approach combines experimental engine testing, physics-based modeling, and real-time data analysis to detect engine faults earlier and with greater accuracy than existing systems.